 You won’t miss the meat in this delicious Tasty Lentil Bolognese recipe.
 Suitable for vegans!
 For more vegan inspiration, you must try My Favourite Vegan Burger

-This pasta dish contains spinach with is a great source of various vitamins.
+This pasta dish contains spinach which is a great source of various vitamins.
 Mixing tiny pasta shapes into your baby’s food is also a good way to add texture to encourage your baby to eat more lumpy food.
 Try my organic pasta with this dish!
 This recipe is from my Complete Baby & Toddler Meal Planner book.

 A tasty quick vegetable pasta dish.
 The light cheesy sauce couldn’t be easier simply mix together some vegetable stock, crème fraiche and parmesan.